Dr. Helen H. Davis

-Dr. Davis is also active in the community, serving as an Assistant Soccer coach for the Mountain Top Youth Soccer Association, as an active member of the Rice Elementary PTA, as a member of the Luzerne County Anti-bullying Coalition, and as a member of the NEPA Rainbow Alliance.
+Dr. Davis is also active in the community, serving as Vice-Chair of the board of the NEPA Rainbow Alliance, as an assistant soccer coach for the Mountain Top Youth Soccer Association, and as an active member of the Rice Elementary PTA.

-Dr. Davis’s article, “‘I seemed to hold two lives’: Disclosing Circumnarration in Villette and The Picture of Dorian Gray” is forthcoming in the May 2013 issue of Narrative.
+“‘I seemed to hold two lives’: Disclosing Circumnarration in Villette and The Picture of Dorian Gray.”Narrative 21.2 (2013).

 Dr. Davis regularly presents at national and international conferences: